Propositional union closed team logics: Preliminaries

-An inclusion atom $\mathsf{a}\subseteq\mathsf{b}$ as we defined can take the two constants $\bot$ and $\top$ as arguments.
+An inclusion atom $\mathsf{a}\subseteq\mathsf{b}$ as we defined can take the two atoms $\bot$ and $\top$ as arguments.
 It thus has a more relaxed syntax than the standard one in the literature where the arguments $a_i,b_i$ can only be propositional variables.
-It is yet more restricted than what is known in the literature as the extended inclusion atom (see e.g., \cite{HellaStumpf15}), for which the arguments $a_i,b_i$ are allowed to be arbitrary classical formulas.
-It will become clear in the sequel that \PInc with the extended inclusion atoms is expressively equivalent to the logic \PInc with the relatively less general inclusion atoms as we defined.
-Let us also point out that our version of \PInc is expressively strictly stronger than the standard version of \PInc with only propositional variables in inclusion atoms.
-To see why, consider the inclusion atom $\top\subseteq p$ in one variable.
+Let us point out that the standard version of inclusion logic \PInc with this standard syntax of inclusion atoms is strictly weaker in expressive power than our version of \PInc.
+To see why, consider our inclusion atom $\top\subseteq p$ in one variable.
 To express this inclusion atom in the standard version of \PInc, by the locality property, it is sufficient to consider formulas in the only variable $p$.
 Modulo equivalence, the only such classical formulas are $\top,\bot,p,\neg p$, and the only inclusion atom with merely the propositional variable $p$ is $p\subseteq p$, which is equivalent to $\top$.
 All these formulas are flat, and thus are not equivalent to the non-flat inclusion atom $\top\subseteq p$.
+We will show in this paper that our version of \PInc is actually expressively complete.
+Our proof applies essentially the same argument as in \cite{HellaStumpf15} in the context of modal inclusion logic, which has an even more relaxed syntax for inclusion atoms $\mathsf{a}\subseteq\mathsf{b}$, for which the arguments $a_i,b_i$ are allowed to be arbitrary classical formulas.
+Such inclusion atoms are known in the literature as the {\em extended inclusion atom}.
+It follows from \cite{HellaStumpf15} that propositional inclusion logic \PInc with extended inclusion atoms is expressively complete, and is thus expressively equivalent to our version of \PInc with the relatively less general inclusion atoms as we defined.
+Our choice of the syntax of \PInc, or of inclusion atoms, thus enables us to obtain an expressively complete logic with minimal modification to the standard syntax of \PInc.